DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 The important thing to know is that Node.js is "async-first", meaning that most of the Node.js interfaces will be asynchronous in nature.
 We pass some sort of callback functions into these async calls, and those functions are not pushed to the stack immediately.
-Only after the callbacks are ready to be fired - they get added to the message queue.
-The event loop will take the callbacks from the message queue and push then onto the stack when it sees that the stack is free (empty).
+After the callbacks are ready to be fired - the event loop will push them (along with their data) onto the stack.

 To answer the second question - is the Call Stack a part of the V8 engine? **YES**.